Dan

 Mark Howe (Assistant Professor Boston University, website) – markhowe72@gmail.com

-Mark Sheffield (Assistant Professor University of Chicago, website) – sheffield@uchicago.edu
+Mark Sheffield (Associate Professor University of Chicago, website) – sheffield@uchicago.edu

 Ed Han (Assistant Professor Washington University, website) – ehan23@wustl.edu